-If both category and TRAF are on, the radio will search for stations with the selected category and traffic announcements.
+If both category and traffic are on, the radio will search for stations with the selected category and traffic announcements.

 If the radio cannot find the desired category, NONE will appear on the display and the radio will return to the last station you were listening to.
 SCAN: Scan the stations within a category by performing the following:

-- 1. Press the CAT button to select a category.
-TYPE and a category will appear on the display. - 2.
-Once the desired category is displayed, press and hold either SCAN arrow until you hear a beep, and the radio will begin scanning the stations in the category. - 3.
+- 1. Press the CAT button.
+The last selected category will appear on the display. - 2.
+Turn the tune knob to select the category. - Once the desired category is displayed, press and hold either SCAN arrow until you hear a beep and SCAN CATEGORY appears on the display.
+The radio will begin scanning the stations in the category. - 4.
 Press either SCAN arrow to stop scanning.